hardtware/DC2/README.md

 2.3.
 Check you can connect to your DC2

 Open up http://DC2.local:8765 with your browser -- this should return the configuration information from your DC2.
-It can take XX minutes for the DC2 to boot, and XX for the dc2-node script to run and Bonjour to have completed its broadcast.
+It can take 40 seconds for the DC2 to boot, and 30 seconds for the dc2-node script to run and Bonjour to have completed its broadcast so that loading the web page to work.
 You should see something like this:

 ```
 {